 Writing about your work

-My job was to throw 90% of them out and give the rest to the publishing company’s editor.
+My job was to throw 90% of them out and give the rest to the editor-in-chief.

 Three queries I remember were:

 - long-haul trucker’s exposé of his industry

 - homemaker’s cookbook on next-level microwave-oven cooking

 - an insider’s history of crawfish husbandry in Louisana

 All three of these authors wrote about their work, so you might say they inspired this post.

 Writing breaks down lazy habits of thinking.
 Writing organizes useful thoughts about a subject, thoughts that previously floated around unattached, only being recalled from time to time by happenstance.

 It can also be used to understand your emotional experiences, maybe even help you resolve negative ones.